pjfanning/swagger-akka-http-sample/README.md

 Clone this git repo and use `sbt run` to start the Akka Http server.

 Uses [swagger-akka-http](https://github.com/swagger-akka-http/swagger-akka-http) which is built using [swagger.io](http://swagger.io/) libs.
-UI is included as [webjar](https://github.com/webjars/swagger-ui).

 Test using the Swagger UI at http://localhost:12345/api-docs.
 You can view the swagger doc itself at http://localhost:12345/api-docs/swagger.json and  http://localhost:12345/api-docs/swagger.yaml.

-The [Swagger UI](http://localhost:12345/api-docs) at  can be used to send sample requests.
+The [Swagger UI](http://localhost:12345/api-docs) can be used to send sample requests.
+This redirects to https://petstore.swagger.io/ but provides a 'url' parameter that causes this sample's swagger.json to be loaded.

 [Swagger 1.5/1.6 version](https://github.com/pjfanning/swagger-akka-http-sample/tree/swagger-1.5)